 Rice water is the starch left behind in the water, along with other nutrients, when boiling rice.
 Most mothers prefer feeding rice water to their babies before introducing mashed rice in their diet.
-As rice is known to be a low allergen food, it is an ideal first solid food to be fed to babies when they wean from breast milk.
+As rice is known to be a low-allergen food, it is an ideal first solid food to be fed to babies when they wean from breast milk.
 Being easy to digest and nutritious, it is a great drink to start with for babies older than 5 months.
 Apart from giving energy, rice water also has other benefits in treating diarrhoea, eczema and fever.
 Read further to learn the benefits of rice water.

 Benefits of Rice Water for Babies

-Rice water which is easy to prepare has several nutritional and functional benefits for the baby, some of them being:
+Rice water, which is easy to prepare, has several nutritional and functional benefits for the baby, some of them being:

 2. Vitamin Rich

 Rice is a good source of vitamins such as niacin, riboflavin, thiamine and vitamin B6.
-These essential vitamins are involved in the development of the nervous system, vision, skin, digestive system and converting the food consumed into energy.
+These essential vitamins are involved in the development of the nervous system, vision, skin, and digestive system and in converting the food consumed into energy.
 Being water-soluble, they dissolve into the water when rice is boiled in it.

 3. Treats Diarrhoea